wimvelzeboer/fflib-apex-extensions/README.md

 ### Several updates during 2022

 - **fflib_MockSObjectUtil**
+-
+-
   - _SetFieldvalue_ method overload added to fflib_MockSObjectUtil.
-With this you can set multiple readonly fields.
+With this you can set mul
+-
+-
+-
+  - tiple readonly fields.
 - **fflib_Ids**
   - _Join_ method added to simply join all Id values into a string, using a provided separator
 - **fflib_ArrayUtils**